async-go/asyncgo/docs/index.md

 interested in this topic you can read our [blog post on how to think about productivity for remote teams](https://asyncgo.com/blog/leadership/2020/02/05/measuring-remote-productivity.html)

 Because of this, we don't plan to have metrics in AsyncGo about individual performance.
-Instead, we will add metrics that speak to overall team activity.
+Instead, we will add metrics that speak to overall team activity and collaboration.
+You can expect to see these in an upcoming release, in the meantime we'd love your feedback on what you're looking for.

 ---